soubhiksanyal/now_evaluation/README.md

 Visualization of the reconstruction error is best done with a cumulative error curve.
 To generate a cumulative error plot, call `generating_cumulative_error_plots()` in the `cumulative_errors.py` with the list of output files and the corresponding list method names.

 **Note that ground truth scans are only provided for the validation set.
 In order to participate in the NoW challenge, please submit the test set predictions to ringnet@tue.mpg.de as described [here](https://ringnet.is.tue.mpg.de/challenge)**.

+#### Known issues

+The used [mesh loader](https://github.com/MPI-IS/mesh) is unable to load OBJ files with vertex colors appended to the vertices.
+I.e. if the OBJ contains lines of the following format `v vx vy vz cr cg cb\n`, export the meshes without vertex colors.

 ## License